top of page

 Steve Wassell (Musical Director)

 Steven trained as an orchestral musician for six years, including three years at the Royal College of Music where he won the prestigious Brass Prize.
 He has conducted for forty five years, including Royal College of Music Junior Department (eighteen years) and many youth orchestras and bands at home and abroad.
 He is also a director and guest conductor of the professional Kent Sinfonia.
-Steve has performed, met and conducted for the Queen on several occasions and has played and conducted many musical shows in the west end and locally.
+Steve performed, met and conducted for the late Queen Elizabeth on several occasions and has played and conducted many musical shows in the west end and locally.
 He has also appeared in several films, TV and radio broadcasts, including playing the music on the early Wallace and Grommit films.

 Lucy Macgregor (Leader)